6uzmen/meli-backend/README.md

 ## Project Structure

-The folder structure of this app is explained below:

 | Name                | Description                                                                                      |
 | ------------------- | ------------------------------------------------------------------------------------------------ |
 | **dist**            | Contains the distributable (or output) from your TypeScript build.                               |